 The Fall 2017 application deadline for global affairs majors was November 17, 2017.
-Prospective global affairs majors will be notified in early 2018.
+Prospective global affairs majors were notified in January 2018.

 Each fall, the Jackson Institute hosts several information sessions for Yale sophomores who are considering the Global Affairs major.
 In Fall 2018, sessions will be held on October 30 and November 9.
 Please visit our events page for more details and to register.